David Wright was

 "There's no doubt, I think about it a little bit now because there's two games left.
 That's something that I have to be clear in my mind; continue to put a good swing on the ball and see what happens."

 First round draft pick, Brandon Nimmo, made his first appearance at Citi Field before yesterday's game.
-He took batting practice and spoke with reporters about his desire to join the Mets.
+He took batting practice and spoke with reporters about his

 "I’d love to be up here as soon as possible, but I do understand the process," Nimmo said.
 "Some guys get rushed through too soon and it’s detrimental to their whole career.
 I want to do this right."